All Things Braai (Barbecue): South Africa’s Favourite Thing

 Classique Braai Lounge, Hillcrest

-PlatterPlatter by FB
+Platter by FB

-New kid on the block, Classique Braai Lounge – in Hillcrest, between Durban and Pietermaritzburg – was opened by Langa Sithole and Sandile Dlamini in 2016 and has fast become a favourite with both locals and tourists.
+The new kid on the block, Classique Braai Lounge – in Hillcrest, between Durban and Pietermaritzburg – was opened by Langa Sithole and Sandile Dlamini in 2016 and has fast become a favourite with both locals and tourists.

 “It’s like home-made, but better,” Langa explains.
-“We want the flavours to appeal to a broad audience, while reminding people of the food their mothers and grandmothers used to make.”
+“We want the flavours to appeal to a broad audience while reminding people of the food their mothers and grandmothers used to make.”

-The Cherry On The Top
+The Cherry On The Braai

-Braaied MarshmallowsBraaied Marshmallows by Bill Burris
+Braaied Marshmallows by Bill Burris

 No meal is complete without dessert and braais are no exception.
 Since those caveman days (this, too, may not be historically accurate), the best possible braai pudding is marshmallows, cooked on a stick over the glowing coals until they’re beautifully browned on the outside and gooey on the inside.